tupac17-dot/StockAlertBot/README.md

 - `Open Positions NVDA` → reply with Qty, Avg Cost, Last, and P&L %.
 - `All open positions` → reply with all open positions and their Qty and P&L %.
 - `Add position NVDA 100qty 212.35usd` → add a new position from chat.

+## Setting up a Telegram channel bot and obtaining a token involves a few straightforward steps.
+Here’s a concise guide to get you started and keep you in control of authentication and messaging.

+What you’ll need
+Telegram account
+Access to BotFather (the official bot creator on Telegram) Steps to create a bot and get the token
+- Open Telegram and search for BotFather (@BotFather).
+- Start a chat with BotFather and send the command: /newbot
+- Follow the prompts to choose a name and a unique username for your bot.
+- BotFather will provide a token after the bot is created.
+This token is the key that authenticates your bot with the Telegram Bot API.
+Keep it secret and store it securely.
+- If you want the bot to operate in a Telegram channel, you’ll also need to add the bot to that channel as an administrator.
+This allows the bot to post messages on behalf of the channel.
+You can do this in the channel’s settings under Administrators, then add your bot by its username.
+Understanding the token and how to use it
+- The token looks like a string: something like 123456789:ABCdefGhIJKlmNoPQRstUVwxyZ.
+This is the credential used in API calls to send messages, manage updates, and configure webhooks.
+Treat it like a password.​
+With the token, you can call Telegram Bot API methods (for example, to send messages, set webhooks, or get updates).
+The official Bot API documentation explains all available methods and usage patterns.
+​